mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ### 3.3 Configuring a Microflow for an AWS Service

 After you configure the authentication profile for Amazon Bedrock, you can implement the functions of the connector by using the provided activities in microflows.
+Inside the `USE_ME` folder you will find several subfolders containing operations that depend on the GenAICommons module.
+The following example microflows have been created for each of these inside the `ExampleImplementations` folder:

+* EXAMPLE_ChatCompletions_FunctionCalling
+* EXAMPLE_ChatCompletions_Vision
+* EXAMPLE_ChatCompletions_withHistory
+* EXAMPLE_ChatCompletions_withoutHistory
+* EXAMPLE_Embeddings_ChunkCollection
+* EXAMPLE_Embeddings_SingleString
+* EXAMPLE_Retrieve
+* EXAMPLE_RetrieveAndGenerate
+* EXAMPLE_ImageGeneration_MultipleImages

+For operations that do not depend on the GenAICommons, you can take a different approach.
 For example, to list all foundational models, implement the [List Foundation Models](#list-foundation-models) activity by doing the following steps:

 1. In the **App Explorer**, right-click on the name of your module, and then click **Add microflow**.
 2. Enter a name for your microflow, for example, *ACT_ListFoundationModels*, and then click **OK**.